Simplifying Deep Temporal Difference Learning: Related Work

 \subsection{Multi-Step $Q$-learning}

-The concept of n-step returns in reinforcement learning extends the traditional one-step update to consider rewards over multiple future steps.
-The $n$-step return for a state-action pair (s, a) is defined as the cumulative reward over the next n steps plus the discounted value of the state reached after n steps.
-Several variations of n-step $Q$-learning have been proposed to enhance learning efficiency and stability. \citet{PengQLambda} introduced a variation known as Q($\lambda$), which integrates eligibility traces to account for multiple time steps while maintaining the off-policy nature of $Q$-learning.
-Replay buffers are difficult to combine with $Q(\lambda)$.
-Recent methods have tried to reconcile $\lambda$-returns with the experience buffer \cite{lambda_buffer} most notably in TD3 \cite{qlambdatd3}.
+The concept of n-step returns in reinforcement learning extends the traditional one-step update to consider rewards over future timesteps.
+The $n$-step return for a state-action pair $(s, a$) is defined as the cumulative reward over the next $n$ steps plus the discounted value of the state reached after $n$ steps.
+Several variations of $n$-step $Q$-learning have been proposed to enhance learning efficiency and stability. \citet{PengQLambda} introduced a variation known as Q($\lambda$), which integrates eligibility traces to account for multiple time steps while maintaining the off-policy nature of $Q$-learning.
+Replay buffers are difficult to combine with $Q(\lambda)$, so standard methods like DQN use a single-step TD learning.
+The most relevant work that aimed to use $Q(\lambda)$ with a replay buffer is Retrace \citep{Retrace}.
+More recent methods have tried to reconcile $\lambda$-returns with the experience buffer \cite{lambda_buffer} most notably in TD3 \cite{qlambdatd3}.